ojalaw/suport_MP3/TESTING.md

 I have kept the basic functionality of the site the same throughout the entire project.
 Initially leaning towards a note/review site, moving towards a social media site that allows users to create, edit and delete posts.

 **Overview page**
 During the manual testing phase, I changed the images on the overview.html page.
 A test user suggested that the images could not be seen clearly and a change would make it a better user experience.
-Due to this feedback, I transitioned to a bootstrap image carousel, similar to what is used on inidivdual sports pages.
+Due to this feedback, I transitioned to a bootstrap image carousel, like what is used on individual sports pages.

 **Sports pages**
 Similarly to the overview page, during testing, i felt that the individual sports pages were rather static and needed something to add interest.
 I added the bootstrap carousel to allow users to see multiple images relating to the chosen sport.